This post may contain affiliate links. For more information, please read the full disclosure policy here.

 See the sunrise

 Sanur is on Bali’s east coast, so you can watch the sunrise over the ocean if you like.
-This is Sanur Beach in Bali at sunset, which I think is still pretty.
+It’s still pretty at sunset, though.

 Walk along the beach